Step-By-Step Registration Procedure for Shri Amarnath Yatra 2017

-Step-By-Step Registration Procedure for Shri Amarnath Yatra 2015 through Designated Branches of Banks across India
+Step-By-Step Procedure for Registration of Shri Amarnath Yatra 2017 through Designated Branches of Banks

 - The Registration and issue of Yatra Permit (YP) is done on first-come-first-serve basis.

-- The Registration of Yatris shall commence from all the Bank Branches from 1st March 2015 onwards.
+- The Registration of Yatris commences from all the Bank Branches on a perscribed date.

-- One Yatra Permit shall be valid for registering only one Yatri.
+- One Yatra Permit is valid for Registering only one Yatri.

-- Each Registration Branch has been allotted a fixed per day/ per route quota for registering the Yatris.
-The Registration Branch shall ensure that the number of Yatris registered does not exceed the allotted per day/ per route quota.
+- Each Registration Branch has been allotted a fixed per day/ per route quota for Registering the Yatris.
+The Registration Branch ensures that the number of Yatris registered does not exceed the allotted per day/ per route quota.

-- Every Yatri will have to submit Application Form and Compulsory Health Certificate (CHC) to obtain Yatra Permit for the Yatra.
-The Formats of the Application Form and CHC, and the list of Doctors / Medical Institutions authorized to issue CHC are available with SASB.
+- Every Yatri has to submit Application Form along with Compulsory Health Certificate (CHC) to obtain Yatra Permit for the Yatra.
+The Formats of the Application Form for Registration and Compulsory Health Certificate are made available online by SASB.

-- The Application Form and CHC shall be made available free of cost to the applicant-Yatri by the Registration Branch.
+- The Application Form and CHC may be made available free of cost to the Applicant Yatri by the Registration Branch.

-- prescribed Compulsory Health Certificate (CHC) issued on or after 10th Feb 2015 by the Authorized Doctor/ Medical Institution.
+- Prescribed Compulsory Health Certificate (CHC) issued on or after the 10th Feb 2017 by the Authorized Doctor/ Medical Institution.

 - whether the CHC has been issued by the Authorized Doctor/ Medical Institution;

 - The Registration Official shall issue Yatra Permits bearing BALTAL for Baltal Route and PAHALGAM for the Pahalgam Route.
-For each day and route, the Registration Officer shall issue Yatra Permits as per colour coding given below:
+For each day and route, the Registration Officer issues Yatra Permits as per colour coding for last year given below:

 || Colour of Yatra Permit for Pahalgam Route